New York Court Records

 How to Prepare For Traffic Court

-While preparing for your day in court, you may request the ticketing officer’s Supporting Deposition.
+While preparing for your day in court, you may request the ticketing officer's Supporting Deposition.
 This is a document prepared alongside the ticket providing details of the infraction.
 Tick the check box on the ticket meant to request this document.
-The court or TVB office will subpoena the police officer that issued your ticket to appear in court on the day of the trial.
+The court or TVB office will subpoena the police officer who issued your ticket to appear in court on the day of the trial.
 This officer will present his sworn testimony.

 While you can testify at your own trial, you may opt not to.
 After hearing all parties, the ALJ or Traffic Court judge will decide based on the evidence and testimony presented.
-If the judge decides that the evidence and testimonies provided do not convincingly prove the charge brought against you, you will be found not guilty.
-If the judge believes the evidence and testimonies provided during the hearing clearly support the charge, you will be found guilty and fined accordingly.
+If the judge determines that the evidence and testimonies provided do not convincingly prove the charge brought against you, you will be found not guilty.
+If the judge believes the evidence and testimonies provided during the hearing support the charge, you will be found guilty and fined accordingly.
 The judge may also prescribe other penalties depending on your traffic record and the type of traffic violation involved.

 How to Postpone a Traffic Ticket Hearing in New York